dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 The guarantee of this code is that you're able to hand it anything that matches the type of `hero` and `baddie`, and you will always get an `{:ok, slogan}` in return.
 There are no other possible way this could fail; it's a total function.
+The heroes always win and they take every opportunity to say their slogan.

 Additionally, if you're using an ElixirLS-enabled editor, you can get some hints while developing: